-Google Calendar is the foundational scheduling infrastructure that real estate professionals build upon.
-Unlike booking tools like Calendly that face clients, Google Calendar is the backend system that stores your actual appointments, checks availability, syncs across devices, and integrates with virtually every scheduling and productivity tool you use.
-It's where your showings, closings, open houses, and personal appointments all live in one unified timeline.
+Google Calendar is the foundational scheduling infrastructure that commercial real estate teams build upon.
+Unlike booking tools like Calendly that face counterparties, Google Calendar is the backend system that stores your actual appointments, checks availability, syncs across devices, and integrates with virtually every scheduling and productivity tool you use.
+It's where your site tours, IC meetings, closings, capital-call deadlines, and personal appointments all live in one unified timeline.

-Real estate schedules are uniquely chaotic: showings booked last-minute, closings that shift dates, open houses spanning hours, and personal appointments mixed in.
+CRE schedules are uniquely chaotic: site tours booked last-minute, IC meetings that shift, capital-call deadlines that cannot slip, multi-party closings, and personal appointments mixed in.
 Google Calendar handles this complexity better than any industry-specific tool because it's designed for flexibility.
-You can move events by dragging, duplicate recurring showings, share calendars with transaction coordinators, and access your schedule from phone, tablet, or desktop—all synced in real-time.
+You can move events by dragging, duplicate recurring pipeline reviews, share calendars with analysts and transaction coordinators, and access your schedule from phone, tablet, or desktop—all synced in real-time.

 Discover how Google Calendar powers real estate automation workflows

-Create separate calendars for different activity types: 'Showings' (blue), 'Closings' (green), 'Open Houses' (orange), 'Personal' (gray).
+Create separate calendars for different activity types: 'Site Tours' (blue), 'Closings' (green), 'IC Meetings' (orange), 'Personal' (gray).
 Each calendar is a distinct layer you can toggle on/off for visual clarity.
 All events sync to the same master view.

-Glance at your week and instantly distinguish showings (blue blocks) from closings (green).
-Hide personal appointments when sharing availability with clients.
-Export 'Showings' calendar to analytics tools for performance tracking.
+Glance at your week and instantly distinguish site tours (blue blocks) from closings (green).
+Hide personal appointments when sharing availability with brokers.
+Export the 'Site Tours' calendar to analytics tools for deal-pursuit tracking.

 Get a personalized plan for your tech stack